cozyHousecat/cozyHousecat/README.md

 Infrastructure engineer based in the UK.
 I build resilient systems with **Azure**, **Linux**, and **Zero Trust**, and spend my evenings breaking things on purpose in my homelab to figure out how they work.
 Learning through experimentation.
 Strong opinions about open source.

-Currently building a LoRaWAN mesh network and documenting everything along the way.
 ---

 ## // stack